vacary/docker/docs/source/troubleshooting.rst

 I've run out of space for new containers or images
 --------------------------------------------------

-Users running on Mac OS X and Windows are actually running the Docker containers inside a Virtual Machine.
+Users using the Docker Toolbox on macOS and Windows are actually running the Docker containers inside a Virtual Machine.
 If you ``pull`` too many images from Dockerhub then you may fill up the virtual machine's disk drive.